andreacipriani/UIImageView-AGCInitials/README.md

 With *UIImageView+AGCInitials* it's **super-easy** to set the image placeholder with the contact's initials and background colors will remain the same for identical names, so **you can use it in your table/collection view**. 😎

-Plus: good test coverage! 💪
+Plus: good test coverage - easy customization! 💪

 ## Requirements